-With a max gear ratio of 32111, you’re also able to get plenty of speed on flat ground, which makes this a decent choice for a city cruiser.
+With a max gear ratio, you’re also able to get plenty of speed on flat ground, which makes this a decent choice for a city cruiser.

-The drivetrain on this bike is a beast!
+The drivetrain on this bike is pretty decent and reliable!
 The crankset comes with 42T, 32T, and 22T chainrings.
-This tends to be a wider spacing than most other bicycles at this price point, and adds immensely to the value you get for the price.
-The Shimano HG-31 has 8 speeds, ranging from 11T to 32T which means you’re getting a full range of 24 gears.
+This tends to be a wider range compared to most other bicycles at this price point and adds immensely to the value you get for the money.
+The Shimano HG-31 cassette has 8 speeds, ranging from 11T to 32T which means you’re getting a full range of 24 gears.

-While not the bottom of the barrel so to speak, the Aries series brakes tend to be outclassed by several other contemporary disc brakes around the same price point.
-Certainly something to upgrade if you decide that this bike’s for you.
+While not the bottom of the barrel, so to speak, the Aries series brakes tend to be outclassed by several other contemporary disc brakes around the same price point.
+Certainly, something to upgrade if you decide that this bike’s for you.

 Other Atroz Models

 While Atroz 1 features some components that aren’t the best, these bikes still always tend to ship well crafted & assembled.
-If the Atroz 1 just doesn’t do it for you, the 2 and 3 offer some nice component upgrades:
+If Atroz 1 just doesn’t do it for you, Atroz 2 and 3 offer some nice component upgrades.

-- Rear suspension, SR Suntour Raidon-R, Air Shock w/ Rebound Adjust, 184x44mm
+- Rear suspension – SR Suntour Raidon-R, Air Shock w/ Rebound Adjust, 184x44mm

-- Chainring, Alloy Arm w/ 30T Steel “Narrow Wide” single ring
+- Chainring – Alloy Arm w/ 30T Steel “Narrow Wide” single ring

-- Front derailleur, Full ISCG-05 Chain Guide w/ Roller
+- Front derailleur – Full ISCG-05 Chain Guide w/ Roller

-- Rear derailleur, Shimano Acera M3000 Shadow, 9 Speed
+- Rear derailleur – Shimano Acera M3000 Shadow, 9 Speed

-- Rear suspension, Rock Shox Monarch R, Air Shock w/ Rebound Adjust, 184x44mm
+- Rear suspension – Rock Shox Monarch R, Air Shock w/ Rebound Adjust, 184x44mm

-- Fork, Rockshox Recon RL, Solo Air, 130mm Travel
+- Fork – Rockshox Recon RL, Solo Air, 130mm Travel

-- Chainring, Raceface Æffect Cinch w/ Steel 30T “Narrow Wide”
+- Chainring – Raceface Æffect Cinch w/ Steel 30T “Narrow Wide”

-- Rear derailleur, SRAM NX X-Horizon, 11 Speed
+- Rear derailleur – SRAM NX X-Horizon, 11 Speed

 Diamondback has really stepped it up the last 7 to 10 years, improving weld quality, as well as the composition of their frames.

-Somehow they kept this bike quite lightweight, even with the shocks and loaded drivetrain.
+Somehow, they kept this bike quite lightweight, even with the shocks and loaded drivetrain.
 These bikes are specialized, so keep in mind that they may not be the best first choice for a city commuter.

 The high-grade aluminum means that you’ll never have issues with rust, and all Atroz frames come with a 5-year limited warranty.
-This means that if you’re one of the unlucky few to find a frame with a flaw, Diamondback…..has your back.
+This means that if you’re one of the unlucky few to find a frame with a flaw, Diamondback…has your back.

-However, if you’re on your bike almost every day regardless of the time of year, it may be wise to look into something a little more higher end.
+However, if you’re on your bike almost every day regardless of the time of year, it may be wise to look into something a little higher end.
 Otherwise, you may find that you’re replacing components a lot sooner than expected.